eclipse/packages/charts/hono/README.md

   device registry implementation.
 * The *dataGridSpec* configuration property has been removed.
 The *commandRouterService.hono.commandRouter.cache* property now is the only place to use for configuring the connection to a remote cache.
+* The *extraSecretMounts* property that was available for most components has been replaced with the *extraVolumes* and *extraVolumeMounts* properties which allow mounting any kind of volume supported by kubernetes into the container file system.

 ## Configuration